 - Routing Information Protocol (RIP) uses UDP for routing updates.

-- There are many other protocols and applications build using UDP, including:
+There are many other protocols and applications built using UDP, including:

 - Network Time Protocol (NTP)

 - The best protocol for one-direction data flow.

 - Does not care about acknowledgement, which makes its data transfer faster but more vulnerable.

 - A good protocol for video streaming, as we can not afford data delay here.

 - The receiver gets the data packets unmanaged, including the block boundaries.